-Although there’s a standard way to send PR pitches to media outlets, standing out from the crowd takes extra time and effort.
+Although there’s a standard way to craft a PR pitch for media outlets, standing out from the crowd takes extra time and effort.
 So, how do you get your pitch to stand out from all the other pitches that are getting sent daily?
 To pitch the media successfully, it is important to understand that PR is not about how many pitches you can send out over a short period of time.
 Rather, it is all about the quality of the pitches.

 Whether you’re pitching a physical product, a service, or a digital download, you need to figure out why someone should spend their money on whatever it is that you are selling.
-While public relations is different from traditional advertising, you still need to know how to present your brand to potential clients and investors in a favourable way.
+While public relations is different from traditional advertising, you still need to know how to present your brand to potential clients and investors in a favorable way.

 Do you need help finding journalists to pitch your story to?
 Pressfarm can help you connect with over 1 million journalists across different industries.
 Sign up and start building your media list today.

 In this article, we will discuss:

 - The basic structure of a PR pitch

 - Unique ways to craft a powerful pitch

 The PR pitch usually follows a very traditional structure, which is: